 I realized I needed to make foam rolling a part of my daily routine again.
 The biggest problem is that it can hurt a lot if done correctly.

 When I get back to foam rolling after taking some time off, I am in extreme pain when I lay on it and start doing the movements.
-At first, I thought that I shouldn’t feel that amount of pain.
+At first, I thought I shouldn’t feel that pain.

 However, after watching many videos, I realized I had a lot of muscular tension.
 That caused the pain.
 Suppose you don’t feel pain while doing it.
 In that case, you probably are doing it wrong, or you don’t have any muscular tension in that area.